-Lemon and fresh ginger-infused pears baked in a rustic free-form crostata tart.
+Lemon and fresh ginger-infused pears baked in a rustic free-form crostata (or galette).
 Make the dough in minutes in a food processor.

 This recipe for homemade pear crostata makes a simple open-face fruit tart with layers of flavor and a handful of ingredients: Pears, fresh ginger and lemon enclosed in a tender, easy-to-make pastry dough.

 Basically, a crostata is a one-crust pie.

 Whether you call it a galette as they say in French, or by its Italiano name as I do, they are one in the same dessert.

 Things to love about making crostata:

 - They’re less demanding to make than a two-crust pie.

 Are you intimidated by the idea of attempting to make pastry for a homemade apple pie, but don’t want to miss the pleasure of digging in to flaky, buttery pastry and sweet tender fruit?
 Crostata is the perfect place to start.